East Oak Hill

 • Town Lake

-The most frequented hiking (and biking) trail, the Ann and Roy Butler is every downtowner and south-of-the-river resident’s favorite as it’s right in the thick of it all.
-Situated on Lady Bird Lake (the trail can also be called the Lady Bird Lake Trail, for this reason), you’ll pass some of the best spots in Austin during this hike, from the Auditorium Shores to Zilker Park.
-When you need a rest, simply take a seat along the banks and watch runners and paddle-boarders zoom by.
-Tip: Schedule your finish at The Line Hotel at sunset to watch the bats emerge for feeding between March and November.
+The most frequented hiking (and biking) trail, the Ann and Roy Butler is every downtowner and south-of-the-river resident’s favorite, as it’s right in the thick of it all.
+It’s situated on Lady Bird Lake (the trail can also be called the Lady Bird Lake Trail, for this reason), and you’ll pass some of the best spots in Austin during this hike, from Auditorium Shores to Zilker Park.
+When you need a rest, simply take a seat along the banks and watch runners and paddleboarders zoom by.
+Tip: schedule your finish at The Line Hotel at sunset to watch the bats emerge for feeding between March and November.

 • Things to do